microsoft/win32-app-isolation/docs/profiler/Start-Profiling.md

 ## DESCRIPTION

 The Start-Profiling cmdlet is used to start access attempt profiling for an application package.
-The cmdlet both starts an access attempt trace logging session and instruments the application package so it’s able to log to the session.
+The cmdlet both starts an access attempt trace logging session and instruments the application package so it’s able to log to the session. **Note** that Start-Profiling requires administrator privileges and that Developer Mode be enabled.

 ## EXAMPLES